antonio-hickey/QG-Terminal/README.md

 # Data
 You have to source your own market data as it's expensive :( and this is a free project.
-I have scavenged many free resources and created bots to keep it updated this includes news, economic data, interest rates, and many more
+However I have scavenged many free resources and created bots to keep it updated this includes news, economic data, interest rates, and many more

 # Contact for help
 email: antoniohickey99@gmial.com